Ar'maj Reed-Adams

-Ar'maj Reed-Adams is an American college football guard for the Texas A&M Aggies.
-He previously played for the Kansas Jayhawks.
+Ar'maj Reed-Adams (born November 4, 2001) is an American professional football guard for the Buffalo Bills of the National Football League (NFL).
+He played college football for the Kansas Jayhawks and the Texas A&M Aggies and was selected by the Bills in the seventh round of the 2026 NFL draft.

 Early life

 Reed-Adams attended John Horn High School in Mesquite, Texas for three years before transferring to DeSoto High School in DeSoto, Texas for his senior year.
 He committed to the University of Kansas to play college football.

 College career

 Reed-Adams played at Kansas from 2020 to 2023, appearing in 31 games with 15 starts.
 After the 2023, he entered the transfer portal and transferred to Texas A&M University.
 In his first year at A&M, he started all 13 games at right guard.
 Reed-Adams returned to A&M in 2025 and was named a team captain.

+Professional career

+Reed-Adams was selected by the Buffalo Bills in the seventh round with the 241st overall pick of the 2026 NFL Draft.